Assassination of Sergio Ramelli: Funeral and reactions

 Ramelli's funeral took place at the Basilica dei Santi Nereo e Achilleo.
 The President of the Republic Giovanni Leone sent a wreath of flowers.
 MSI secretary Giorgio Almirante attended the religious ceremony.
 The coffin was interred in the family tomb at the cemetery of Lodi in Lombardy, the funeral procession having been banned by the local authorities out of fear of clashes between right- and left-wing "extremists."

-Pier Paolo Pasolini, in a letter he wrote to Italo Calvino after the death of Ramelli, wroteWhen I speak of the conformity [omologazione] of all young people, therefore, from [Ramelli's] body, his behavior and his subconscious and real ideology (the consumerist hedonism), a young fascist cannot be distinguished from all the other young people.
+Pier Paolo Pasolini, in a letter he wrote to Italo Calvino after the death of Ramelli, wrote:

+When I speak of the conformity [omologazione] of all young people, therefore, from [Ramelli's] body, his behavior and his subconscious and real ideology (the consumerist hedonism), a young fascist cannot be distinguished from all the other young people.
 I am enunciating a general phenomenon.

 In L'Unità, Claudio Petruccioli, journalist and co-founder of Movimento Lavoratori per il Socialismo ("Workers' Movement for Socialism"), wrote:

 In the iron bars that left Ramelli dying on the sidewalk of Via Amedeo there was neither a desire for redemption nor love for freedom.
 In those blows there was only blind and smug violence, entirely individualistic, aimed at nothing else but at reproducing itself in an endless spiral: such as to arouse horror and repulsion in every sincere democrat, in every honest man.